 Data quality, latency, and forecast uncertainty

-The value of autonomous scheduling depends on timely and reliable weather signals.
-Key considerations include forecast horizon, forecast confidence representations, and data freshness.
-Trade-offs emerge between aggressive adaptation (short-interval re-planning) and stability (minimizing oscillations in schedules).
-Effective systems convert forecast uncertainty into probabilistic constraints or risk budgets, enabling the decision engine to choose plans that are robust to variance.
-Handling missing or degraded data gracefully—through safe defaults, degraded modes, or human-in-the-loop intercepts—is essential to avoid unsafe automatisms.
+The value of autonomous scheduling depends on timely weather signals.
+Key considerations include forecast horizon, confidence representations, and data freshness.
+Trade-offs emerge between aggressive adaptation and stability.
+Effective systems convert forecast uncertainty into probabilistic constraints or risk budgets, enabling the decision engine to choose plans robust to variance.
+Handle missing data with safe defaults or degraded modes to avoid unsafe automatisms.

 Practical Implementation Considerations